JJones8803/Weather-Widget/README.md

 This is a weather application/widget that utilizes a weather API (https://openweathermap.org/) to retrieve data for a chosen city worldwide; it then displays both the temperature and its current condition (e.g., rain, sunny, etc.).
-Error handling included
+Error handling included.
+Enjoy!